kiwisincebirth/TRS-80-MODEL-1-K/frehd/README.md

 DIP package.
 This package provides the appropriate transistors and resistors in SMT components.

 The original design drove the WAIT bus signal (to high) preventing other peripherals to co-exist on the bus.
-A modification to the design allows for Open Collector output on the WAIT signal to resolve this To provide open collector a revised version of the GAL firmware must be programmed, and Jumper J1 on the board switched from 1-2 , to 2-3.
-Note: only needed if issue with other WAIT from other peripials is known to exist.
+A modification to the design allows for Open Collector output on the WAIT signal to resolve this.
+To provide open collector a revised (different) version of the GAL firmware must be programmed, and Jumper J1 on the board switched from 1-2 (default),to 2-3.

 General improvements include, an optional onboard PCB reset pushbutton, full GND and Power planes, as well as more decoupling capacitors located (where possible) closer to chip VCC's